 Some soups let you know who they are at first glance.
 Cream soups look rich and satisfying.
-Chicken Noodle Soup screams "hello, I'm here to make you feel better when you______(fill in the blank with something like "are cold" or " feel sick" or "drive through Panera" ).
-And then there are other soups like the one I’m about to share with you.
+Chicken Noodle Soup screams "hello, I'm here to make you feel better when you______(fill in the blank with something like "are cold" or " feel sick" or "drive-through Panera" ).
+And then there are other soups like this Carrot, Apple and Two Ginger Soup.
 They're stealth - they sneak up on you with a surprising flavor, health profile and ability to warm you inside and out.

-Meet one soup that’s definitely in the stealth category and also happens to be Whole30® friendly.
+Definitely in the stealth category and also Whole30® friendly.
 Carrot, Apple and Two Ginger Soup sounds harmless but it's that "two ginger" moniker that steals the show.
-The backup singers are the carrots (roasted until caramelized alongside EIGHT, yes 8, cloves of garlic) and an apple for added touch of sweetness.
-The two ginger part comes first in grated fresh ginger and second, from a blended ginger "tea" conjured up in a blender that gives this soup its spicy, warm and necessary "bite."
+The backup singers are the carrots (roasted until caramelized alongside EIGHT, yes 8, cloves of garlic) and an apple for an added touch of sweetness.
+The two ginger part comes first in grated fresh ginger and second, from a blended ginger "tea" conjured up in a blender that gives this soup its spicy, warmth and necessary "bite."

 Now sauté your onion and apple in a little olive oil and add your spices.
 It's nice to get them all toasty because they are at their best when warmed up a bit.

 That's basically it!
-I love to top this with a little creme fraiche which I know makes it un-vegan but some toasted nuts or pumpkin seeds would be equally at home nestled on top of this soup.
+I love to top this with a little creme fraiche (which I know makes it un-vegan) but unsweetened coconut or almond yogurt and toasted nuts or pumpkin seeds would be equally at home nestled on top of this soup.